foxx1337/asusmon/README.md

 | --- | --- |
 | A console (cmd, PowerShell, Terminal) | Acts as a CLI, writes to that console, and the shell blocks until it exits |
 | Explorer, Start menu, a shortcut | Opens a WinUI 3 summary window, with no console flashing up |

+The window lists every monitor with its GameVisual preset in a drop-down and brightness and contrast on sliders, all live.
+Slider writes are debounced by 200 ms so that dragging one does not flood the DDC channel, and the value is re-read afterwards so the slider shows what the panel actually accepted.
+Shadow Boost is command-line only.

 This works because the binary is linked as `IMAGE_SUBSYSTEM_WINDOWS_CUI` *and* declares `consoleAllocationPolicy` = `detached` in its manifest, a